-I am an assistant research professor in the Department of Computer Science at the University of Colorado Boulder.
+I am an assistant professor in the Department of Computer Science at the University of Colorado Boulder.
 I am affilited with the Programming Languages and Verification Group and the Theory Group at the University of Colorado Boulder.
-I am also the instructor for the course Introduction to the Theory of Computation (CSCI 5444).

 - Along with Krishna S., I am co-organzing AVeRTS-2017 workshop colocated with ICALP 2017 in Warsaw, Poland.

 - Post-workshop proceedings of V2CPS are now available at 10.4204/EPTCS.232 .

 - Paper Analyzing neighborhoods of falsifying traces in cyber-physical systems is accepted for ICCPS 2017.

 - Paper Discriminating traces with time is accepted for TACAS 2017.

 - Krishna S. and I organized AVeRTS (Algorithmic Verification of Real-Time Systems)—as a post-conference workshop of FSTTCS 2016—on December 16, 2016 at CMI, Chennai.
 Details of the 2015 edition of AVeRTS can be found here .

 Current Research.Keywords: Formal Methods, Game Theory, Cyber-Physical Systems, Automata Theory and Logic